Homomesy in products of three chains and multidimensional recombination

+\begin{example} We demonstrate the proof of Corollary \ref{cor:typebmin} with an example, referring to Figure \ref{fig:minusculecorollary}.
+The top left order ideal is symmetric about the plane $x-y=0$.
+When we apply rowmotion, we obtain the top right order ideal, which is still symmetric about the plane $x-y=0$.
+Because both order ideals are symmetric about $x-y=0$, they are in bijection with the bottom order ideals in Figure \ref{fig:minusculecorollary}.
+Extending this further, every orbit of $J(P_3 \times [2])$ under rowmotion is in bijection with an orbit of symmetric order ideals of $[3] \times [3] \times [2]$.
+As a result, we can translate our homomesy result on $J([3] \times [3] \times [2])$ under rowmotion to $J(P_3 \times [2])$ under rowmotion.
+Recombination gives the homomesy result for all $\mathrm{Pro}_{\pi,v}$. \end{example}

-\begin{example} We will now show an example of generalized recombination where we cannot use a simple embedding as our $3$-dimensional lattice projection.
-Let our poset be the tetrahedral poset on the left in Figure \ref{fig:asmlatticeproj}.
-By Proposition 8.5 of \cite{ProRow}, we see the significance of this poset is that its order ideals are in bijection with alternating sign matrices of size $4 \times 4$.
+\begin{example} We now give an example of generalized recombination where we cannot use a simple embedding as our three-dimensional lattice projection.
+Let our poset be the tetrahedral poset on the left in Figure \ref{fig:asmlatticeproj}; for more on tetrahedral posets, see \cite{Striker2011}.
+By Proposition 8.5 of \cite{SW2012}, we see the significance of this poset is that its order ideals are in bijection with alternating sign matrices of size $4 \times 4$.
 We note that this poset cannot be embedded in $\mathbb{Z}^3$ since the element $b$ is covered by four elements.
 We instead use the lattice projection $\pi$ in Figure \ref{fig:asmlatticeproj}, projecting into $\mathbb{Z}^2$.
-We note that this lattice projection is not new, as it is used in Figure 18 in \cite{ProRow}.
+We note that this lattice projection is not new, as it is used in Figure 18 in \cite{SW2012}.
 Figure \ref{fig:asmlatticeprojlayers} shows how we will orient this in $\mathbb{Z}^2$.

 \end{example}

 Figure \ref{fig:asmroworb} shows a partial orbit under rowmotion.
 We see from Figure \ref{fig:asmlatticeprojlayers} what our layers are: the first layer consists of $a$, the second layer consists of $b,d,g$, and the third layer consists of $c,e,f,h,i,j$.